 When we get dressed we attend to these unspoken ‘rules’ (unconsciously most of the time) or ignore them at our peril, since we risk outrage, disapproval, ridicule or simple discomfort if we don’t.
 Our embodied subjectivity, however personal or intimate, is therefore also always social.
 By analysing dress as a ‘situated bodily practice’ it becomes part of an on-going, daily and ordinary practice that connects the private, sensual and intimate experience of the body to wider social norms, moral codes and standards.

-Joanne Entwistle is a Senior Lecturer in Culture Media and Creative Industries at King’s College in London and author of The Fashioned Body (2000) and Body Dressing (2001).
+Joanne Entwistle is a a reader in cultural and creative studies at King’s College London and author of The Fashioned Body (2000/2015) and Body Dressing (2001).

 B Turner, The Body and Society: Explorations in Social Theory, Basil Blackwell, Oxford, 1985, p.
 1. ↩